InvasiveH8ter/NASDM/README.md

 #### Set up GEE folders
 Go to https://developers.google.com/earth-engine
 Create folder in your assets tab to store your yearly raster images in.
+Upload the background shapefile by clicking on NEW and selecting shapefile from the drop down.

 #### Open the notebook
 Back in Conda (w/ your environment activated) change to the directory containing the scripts you downloaded by running: